rom1trt/NLP1/tf-idf/README.md

 ### Analysis:

-Compared to the provided results, your results seem to be less favorable in terms of precision, recall, and F1 score for most classes.
-However, the overall accuracy of your models is slightly lower than that of the provided results.
+TFIDF results seem to be less favorable in terms of precision, recall, and F1 score for most classes.

-### Conclusion:

-Although your results are not as good as those provided in terms of precision, recall, and F1 score, they are still relatively close.
-It may be necessary to explore other approaches or adjust model parameters to improve performance.
-Additionally, a deeper analysis of specific misclassification errors can help identify areas where the models need improvement.